Thinking about the future of food and agriculture with children

 However, discussions did not progress smoothly regarding how to construct the overall concept for the facility, and several months passed without any decision being made.

 "For Kubota, this project presented two major challenges.
-The first was that it was Kubota's first corporate PR facility aimed at the general public.
-The other was that the opening date of F Village was set for March 30, 2023, which was an extremely tight schedule.
-However, Kubota did not have the know-how to handle these two challenges.
-So, when our branding department took over the project, we decided to take the opportunity to make it an agricultural learning facility that would raise awareness among many people about the various challenges facing agriculture today, which are essential to human life, and we decided to bring in the experienced NOMURA Co.,Ltd. to help."
-(Hirose)
+One was that it was Kubota's first corporate PR facility aimed at the general public.
+The other was that the opening date for F Village was set for March 30, 2023, making the schedule extremely tight.
+However, Kubota lacked the know-how to handle both of these.
+So, when our branding department took over the project, we decided on one direction: to create an agricultural learning facility that would let many people know about the various challenges currently facing the themes of food and agriculture, which are essential for human life.
+We then decided to bring in NOMURA Co.,Ltd. company with extensive experience in this area," said Hirose.

 NOMURA Co.,Ltd. was contacted in September 2021.
-The opening of F Village was already one year and six months away, and the grand opening of KUBOTA AGRI FRONT was just one year and nine months away.
+At that time, there were already 18 months until the opening of F Village and 19 months until the grand opening of KUBOTA AGRI FRONT.

 A facility that grows through the ages

-Within a week of being contacted, a new team from both companies was formed and discussions began to create a concept for the agricultural learning facility.
-Tomoko Yanagihara, the planner in charge from NOMURA Co.,Ltd., said that the first step was to input a wide variety of information.
+Within a week of being contacted, new teams were formed by both companies, and discussions began to create a concept for the agricultural learning facility.
+Tomoko Yanagihara, the planner in charge on NOMURA Co.,Ltd. side, said that it started with inputting a wide variety of information.

 "Usually when it comes to corporate facilities, we are first given the given conditions, and then we make proposals, provide feedback, and make revisions in an iterative process.
 But this time, there were no given conditions, and we started from scratch and worked together with Kubota to think things through.
 That's why we heard all sorts of things from Mr. Hirose and his team, from issues related to food and agriculture, the way the Ministry of Agriculture, Forestry and Fisheries thinks, the reactions of children at the AgriKids camps that Kubota has run, and even some recent moving stories.